instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 Code Example
 -------------
-Check out our code, `here`_ to learn how to implement a linear SVM using Python's Scikit-learn library.
+Check out our code, `linear_svm.py`_ to learn how to implement a linear SVM using Python's Scikit-learn library.
-More information about `Scikit-Learn`_ can be found here.
+More information about Scikit-Learn can be found `here`_.

 `linear_svm.py`_, Classifies a set of data on breast cancer, loaded from Scikit-Learn's dataset library.
 The program will take the data and plot them on a graph, then use the SVM to create a hyperplane to separate the data.